agworkgit/javascriptdotinfo/4_javascript_fundamentals/2_code_structure/code_structure.md

 ```

 The difference compared to the code above is only one character: the semicolon at the end of the first line is gone. <br>
-If we run this code, only the first `Hello` shows (and there’s a TypeError, you may need to open the console to see it).
+If we run this code, only the first `Hello` shows (and there’s a `TypeError`, you may need to open the console to see it).
 There are no numbers any more. <br>
 That’s because JavaScript does not assume a semicolon before square brackets `[...]`. <br>
 So, the code in the last example is treated as a single statement.